voltagesecurity/bvd/README.md

     $ pip install --user -r requirements.txt

-which will store all required libraries at the user level, and not the system leve, thereby not needing sudo access
+which will store all required libraries at the user level, and not the system level, thereby not needing sudo access

 the script then runs the following command